Helsinki-NLP/External-MT-leaderboard/README.md

 The repository includes recipes for evaluating MT models and scores coming from systematically running MT benchmarks.
 Each sub directory in `models` corresponds to a specific model type and includes tables of automatic evaluation results.

-Currently, we store results for [OPUS-MT models](https://github.com/Helsinki-NLP/Opus-MT) trained on various subsets of [OPUS](https://github.com/Helsinki-NLP/OPUS) and on the compilation distributed in connection with the [Tatoeba translation challenge](https://github.com/Helsinki-NLP/Tatoeba-Challenge/).
-Recently added are also evaluations of the NLLB model by Meta AI using the integration into the transformers library at huggingface.
+Currently, we store results for models that are available from the [huggingface model hub](https://huggingface.co/models) provided by various users of the platform, for example

 ```
-OPUS-MT-models
-Tatoeba-MT-models
+allanai
 facebook
+...
 ```

 The structure corresponds to the repository of OPUS-MT models with separate tables for different evaluation metrics (like BLEU, chrF and COMET):

 ```
-Tatoeba-MT-models/src-trg/model-release-name.bleu-scores.txt
-Tatoeba-MT-models/src-trg/model-release-name.spbleu-scores.txt
-Tatoeba-MT-models/src-trg/model-release-name.chrf-scores.txt
-Tatoeba-MT-models/src-trg/model-release-name.chrf++-scores.txt
-Tatoeba-MT-models/src-trg/model-release-name.comet-scores.txt
+models/provider/model-release-name.bleu-scores.txt
+models/provider/model-release-name.spbleu-scores.txt
+models/provider/model-release-name.chrf-scores.txt
+models/provider/model-release-name.chrf++-scores.txt
+models/provider/model-release-name.comet-scores.txt
 ```

-`src` and `trg` typically correspond to source and target language identifiers but may also refer to sets of languages or other characteristics of the model (for example, `gmw` for Western Germanic languages or `de+en+sv` for specific language combinations).
-The `model-release-name` corresponds to the release name of the model.
+The `provider` specifies the name of the provider and may include some sub-structures like `huggingface/facebook` (models provided by facebook/meta AI through huggingface).
+The `model-release-name` corresponds to the release name of the model (for example `nllb-200-1.3B`).

 There is also another file that combines BLEU and chrF scores together with some other information about the test set and the model (see further down below).

 ```
-Tatoeba-MT-models/src-trg/model-release-name.scores.txt
+models/provider/model-release-name.scores.txt
 ```

-Additional metrics can be added using the same format replacing `metric` in `src-trg/model-release-name.metric-scores.txt` with a descriptive unique name of the metric.
+Additional metrics can be added using the same format replacing `metric` in `model-release-name.metric-scores.txt` with a descriptive unique name of the metric.

 Note that chrF scores should for historical reasons be with decimals and not in percentages as they are given by current versions of sacrebleu.
 This is to match the implementation of the web interface of the OPUS-MT leaderboard.